secretGeek/today-i-learned-staging/boring_ideas/powershell_experiments.md

 # Powershell experiments with Alias

-## See if there's any alias for a command...
+## See if there's any alias for a commands

 Often you know the alias and not the command.